mathieukapfer/hello_mppa/README.md

 libgomp: Thread creation failed: No more processes
 ```

-You have reached the max threads on the default config, but not the max threads of each MPPA cluster which is 15 !.
-To fix this default configuration, add `--defsym=MPPA_COS_NB_CORES_LOG2=4` flag for the linker like this:
+You have reached the max number of PE in the default config, but not the max PE of each MPPA cluster which is 16 !.
+To fix this default configuration, add `--defsym=MPPA_COS_NB_CORES_LOG2=4` flag to the linker like this:

 ```
 CFLAGS=-fopenmp -Wl,--defsym=MPPA_COS_NB_CORES_LOG2=4
 ```

-Then after build and execution you got the execution on 8 PE ;0)
+NOTE: The meaning of `...LOG2=4` value is that the max number of PE will be 1 << 4 or 2^4

-(the max PE is 16 per cluster)
+Then after build and execution you got the execution on 8 PE as limited `by omp_set_num_threads(8);`

 ```
 $ rm hello_mppa_mp && make -f makefile.simple hello_mppa_mp